ortont/iak3d/README.md

 # iak3d
 Increment-averaged kriging for 3D prediction of soil properties

-Save files to a directory, and edit the following four lines near the top of the egEdgeroi.R file:

-wDir <- 'U://scripts/'
-iakDir <- 'U://scripts/iakTests'
-lmm2Dir <- 'U://scripts/fLMM2'
-dataDir <- 'Z://ortont/Data/edgeroiEg'

-wDir is your working directory iakDir is where you save the iak files, and lmm2Dir is where you save the fLMM2.R file (could be the same place) dataDir is where you want output to be saved
+Downlad the git repository, open the RStudio project `iak3d.Rproj`

-Example from Edgeroi dataset (data from GSIF and ithir packages) predicting clay content
+Run the script `egEdgeroi.R` in thefrom the project to make the example from Edgeroi dataset (data from GSIF and ithir packages) run to predict clay content.

+Successful completion should look like `Error in eval(ei, envir) : Fitting and validation done!`